-The University provides intercollegiate competition in a number of varsity sports: men's and women's basketball, men's baseball, women's volleyball, men's soccer, and men's and women's track and field/cross country.
+The University provides intercollegiate competition in a number of varsity sports: men's and women's basketball, men's baseball, women's softball, women's volleyball, men's and women's soccer, and men's and women's track and field/cross country.

-The Intercollegiate Athletic Program is under the guidance of the National Association for Intercollegiate Athletics (NAIA), District I. The University participates as a member of the Red River Conference.
+The Intercollegiate Athletic Program is under the guidance of the National Association for Intercollegiate Athletics (NAIA), District I. The University participates as a member of the Red River Athletic Conference.
 Student athletes are governed by the same recruitment, admission, financial aid, and continuing eligibility standards as all other students as noted in the University Bulletin.
 In addition, student athletes are also required to adhere to all NAIA policies.
 A student must satisfy the criteria set by the National Association for Intercollegiate Athletics and must be in good standing with the University in order to participate in varsity athletics.